At a Glance

 The Master of Music Education builds upon the field experience of current teachers and educational professionals, transforming teachers who love music into music education specialists.
-This degree melds rigorous academic standards with practical classroom skills that translate into innovative K-12 programs in both private and public school settings.
-Equipping educators with the adaptability and commitment needed for the classroom, program requirements include core academic and music courses, and specializiation in either choral or instrumental conducting.
+This music education degree melds rigorous academic standards with practical classroom skills that translate into innovative K-12 programs in both private and public school settings.
+Equipping educators with the adaptability and commitment needed for the classroom, program requirements include core academic and music courses, and specialization in either choral or instrumental conducting.

 - Broad core of classes that address issues relevant to both instrumental and choral music education

 - Freedom to integrate faith into music education

 - Research methods, musicology, style analysis, pedagogy, and the philosophical, psychological, social, and historical foundations of music education

 - Specialized classes focused on the student's choice of instrumental or choral emphasis

 - In-depth courses on arranging, choral conducting, and choral pedagogy for those with a choral emphasis

 - In-depth courses on orchestration, instrumental conducting, and instrumental pedagogy for those with an instrumental emphasis

 - Directed research culminating in a thesis (required for completion of the degree)

 Learn more about the program and our faculty.